 Adverse Childhood Experiences and Trauma-Informed Practice

 The concept of Adverse Childhood Experiences (ACEs), first described by Felitti et al. (1998) in a landmark study of over 17,000 adults, refers to traumatic events in childhood including abuse, neglect, household substance misuse, domestic violence, and parental mental illness.
 The original ACE study demonstrated a dose-response relationship: the more ACEs a child experiences, the greater the risk of poor outcomes across physical health, mental health, education, and employment.
-In educational settings, pupils with high ACE scores are more likely to present with SEMH difficulties, school avoidance, and persistent behavioural challenges.
+In educational settings, learners with high ACE scores are more likely to present with SEMH difficulties, school avoidance, and persistent behavioural challenges.

 Trauma-informed practice recognises that many challenging behaviours in school are not choices but survival responses rooted in early adversity.
 A child who is hypervigilant, avoidant, or explosively reactive in the classroom may be responding to triggers that activate a trauma memory rather than simply refusing to comply.
 Trauma-informed schools shift the question from "what is wrong with this child?" to "what has happened to this child?"
 This reframing is entirely consistent with the nurture group philosophy.

 Nurture groups are one of the most coherent school-based responses to the legacy of ACEs.
 The predictable daily structure reduces environmental uncertainty, which is the primary trigger for trauma responses.
-The small group size means that key adults can attune to individual pupils and respond sensitively to early signs of dysregulation.
+The small group size means that key adults can attune to individual learners and respond sensitively to early signs of dysregulation.
 The emphasis on emotional literacy and naming feelings (central to nurture group sessions) builds the internal resources that trauma erodes.
-Cooper and Whitebread (2007) found that nurture group pupils showed significant improvements in emotional regulation and social skills, outcomes that align directly with the neurological healing that trauma-informed approaches aim to support.
+Cooper and Whitebread (2007) found that nurture group learners showed significant improvements in emotional regulation and social skills, outcomes that align directly with the neurological healing that trauma-informed approaches aim to support.

 Schools implementing nurture groups as part of a broader trauma-informed approach may also wish to consult resources on inclusive education and whole-school SEND strategy to ensure that their response to ACEs is systemic rather than confined to a single room.